tianqic4/Final_Project/README.md

 ##### 3.Drawing plot by using calculated difference value

 ##### 4.Find the oulier of skill penetration rate difference
   This step is based on the third step.
-The outlier could be the further demonstration of hypothesis
+The outlier could be the further demonstration of hypothesis.

+## Results:

+  •The skill penetration rate has the positive relationship with skill migration rate

+  •The skill penetration rate has the positive relationship with industry migration rate

+  •Higher skill penetration rate != More opportunity to successfully immigrate

+  •Lower skill penetration rate ≈ Lower opportunity to successfully immigrate

 ## Analytical Summary of our findings: